 Multimedia and Emerging Design trains students in 21st century cross-industry transmedia methods through the integration of Graphic Design, Art Practices, and Emerging Disciplines.
-Students will work with industry standard software and new tools to produce three (3) Videobased projects through Single-Channel Video with Sound Design, an interactive Augmented Reality (AR) Environment, an Ecology-Based Commercial (Video, Sound, and other elements from projects along the way), and then end with a website to contain all of these projects.
+Students will work with industry standard software and new tools to produce three (3) Interactive & Time-Based Projects through an interactive 1) Augmented Reality (AR) Environment Construction, 2) AR Brand Commercial, and 3) an Ecology-Based Commercial (Video, Sound, and other elements from projects along the way), and then end with a website to contain all of these projects.
 In the course, we will tackle the philosophical implications of evolving economies, depleting ecosystems, confrontations with morality and metaethics, and opportunities available to graphic designers and media artists.

-In addition to three Video-based projects, students will experiment with digital media sketches: sound design, 3D modeling, generated & machine learning imagery, and XR.
-And they will be tasked with documenting their process and ideation in video-logs (vlogs) throughout the development of Main Projects, particularly for the interactive AR Environment (Project 2), the Ecosystem related Commercial (Project 3), and Webpage (Project 4).
+In addition to three (3) digital and time-based projects, students will experiment with digital media sketches: sound design, 3D modeling, generated & machine learning imagery, and XR.
+Through the process, students will be tasked with documenting their ideation and development in video-logs (vlogs), particularly for the interactive AR Environment (Project 1 & 2), the Ecosystem related Commercial (Project 3), and Webpage (Project 4).